How to build a Smart Rule

 Now, when messages or actions matching the rule occur, the rule will automatically evaluate for the dynamic variable and run the associated action.

-In our example, when we receive an inbound email containing order IDs, links to the full URLs will be automatically added to the conversation in the form of topic links.
+Example: When we receive an inbound email containing order IDs, links to the full URLs will be automatically added to the conversation in the form of topic links.

 Tips & tricks